RiddleAndCode/rtd-docs/docs/Product-Introduction/apis.md

 ## Summary

-* Digital Asset Management Solution offers extensive API support for the flexible integration of internal and external services that automate, enhance and simplify a range of operations.
+* Token Management Platform offers extensive API support for the flexible integration of internal and external services that automate, enhance and simplify a range of operations.

 The Token Management Platform provides a rich and easy-to-use set of application programming interfaces (APIs) that support interoperability with other systems to quickly and easily access the core features of the solution as well as a wide range of integration options with existing systems.